 Comments

-Chadema national chairman and Opposition leader in Parliament Freeman Mbowe announces the shadow cabinet line-up in the National Assembly in Dodoma, yesterday.
-(Photo: Mpoki Bukuku)
+in Parliament Freeman Mbowe announces the shadow cabinet line-up in the

-Despite widespread expectations that he would be in the new opposition line-up following recent collaboration with other opposition MPs in the House, where they forced the government to withdraw a motion it had tabled, this did not occur.
+MPs in the House, where they forced the government to withdraw a motion

 The opposition cabinet named yesterday comprised of MPs from CHADEMA, the Civic United Front (CUF) and NCCR-Mageuzi.